SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Common causes of groin pain include:

 • Pulled muscle, tendon, or ligaments in the leg -- This problem often occurs in people who play sports such as hockey, soccer, and football.
 This condition is sometimes called "sports hernia" although the name is misleading since it is not an actual hernia.
 It may also involve pain in the testicles.
-Pain most often improves with rest and medicines.
+The pain most often improves with rest and medicines.

 • Disease or injury to the hip joint.